dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 selected number.
 One option is to use a Label control, but this has a disadvantage:

-The user can’t type text in a Label.
+The user can't type text in a Label.
 A better choice is to use a TextBox.

 A SpinButton control and TextBox control form a natural pair, and Excel uses them

 frequently.
-For example, check out Excel’s Page Setup dialog box for a few exam-
+For example, check out Excel's Page Setup dialog box for a few exam-

 ples.
-Ideally, the SpinButton and its TextBox are always in sync: If the user clicks the SpinButton, the SpinButton’s value should appear in the TextBox.
+Ideally, the SpinButton and its TextBox are always in sync: If the user clicks the SpinButton, the SpinButton's value should appear in the TextBox.
 And if the

 user enters a value directly into the TextBox, the SpinButton should take on that